-With the adoption of the Core Strategy and Site Allocation and Policies DPD, many of the policies in the South Kesteven Local Plan have been superseded.
+With the adoption of the Core Strategy and Site Allocation and Policies Development Plan Document, many of the policies in the South Kesteven Local Plan have been superseded.

-The Inspector held a pre-hearing meeting on the 22nd October 2009.
-The examination hearing sessions where held over seven days between the 19th January and 17th March 2010.
+The Inspector held a pre-hearing meeting on the 22 October 2009.
+The examination hearing sessions were held between the 19 January and 17 March 2010.

-The Core Strategy, the accompanying Sustainability Appraisal and supporting documents, were published on the 16th January 2009 for a period of six weeks to enable representations to be made.
+The Core Strategy, the accompanying Sustainability Appraisal and supporting documents, were published on the 16 January 2009 for six weeks to enable representations to be made.

 Earlier Consultation Stages

 At the initial stage of producing the Core Strategy, we consulted on the 'Issues and Options' paper in 2005.
 This gave local communities, and others, the opportunity to shape and influence the Core Strategy in its first stage of preparation.

 After the issues and options, we produced the 'Preferred Options' document (2006) on which we undertook a six week consultation.
 After the preferred options, it was necessary to consult upon a second round of preferred options in order to reflect a change in circumstances.
 This took place in 2007.